Gluten Free Brownie Cookies

 Ingredients

-- 8 ounces semi-sweet chocolate I like Guittard semi sweet chips
+- 8 ounces semi-sweet chocolate chips I like Guittard semi sweet chips

 - ⅓ cup melted coconut oil measured when melted, not solid

-- ⅓ cup gluten free all purpose flour can sub regular AP flour if not GF
+- ⅓ cup gluten free all purpose baking flour can sub regular AP flour if not GF

 - ½ cup chocolate chips

-- optional: 1/2 tsp espresso powder helps create a really rich flavor
+- optional: 1/2 teaspoon espresso powder helps create a really rich flavor

 Instructions